February 2023 Newsletter

 Related Posts

-With the clocks going back last weekend, it seems as though Winter has crept up on us once more, with preparations now underway for the housing period.
-The recent dry spell should have allowed the...
+With the clocks going back last weekend, it seems as though Winter has crept up on us once more, the abundance of grass and dry conditions under foot is keeping many cattle at pasture for now.
+Grass...